zero-24/plg_content_imagelazyloading/README.md

 ## Beyond this repo

-This plugin is intended as backport for the lazyload features added in Joomla 4.0.
+This plugin was intended as backport for the lazyload features added in Joomla 4.0 but where later replaced in the core by a more native integration.
+You can find more details on the differences at this magazine article: [Using native lazyloading on your website](https://magazine.joomla.org/all-issues/january-2021/using-native-lazyloading-on-your-website)

 ## Special Thanks